AnneEberhard/kempeUndCo_backend/README.txt

 saved data set: Person-2024-08-04_3_created_by_filled

 Add new person:
-1. refn will now be added automatically qhen saved and is readonly field
+1. refn will now be added automatically when saved and is readonly field
 2. limited sex to choices F, M, D
 3. name is now readonly and will be generated from prefix, given name, nick_name and surname (if existing)